 Welcome to the Yellowhammer Class

 I am particularly interested travelling to new and exciting places.
-This year I have visited New York City at during winter, and it reached as cold as -23c!
+Last year I have visited New York City at during winter, and it reached as cold as -23c!
 I have also travelled to Norway to visit different forest schools and nurseries.
 In my spare time I enjoy reading (especially Harry Potter!), going out for afternoon tea and cake, and spending time with my family and friends.

 I cannot wait to meet you all in September and begin teaching you some exciting topics this year.